Sports Skills Program (SSP)

 In the Sports Skills Program, MSU undergraduate students provide coaching and instruction in sports skills to children and adults with disabilities who reside in the greater Lansing area.
 SSP provides opportunities for: (a) MSU students to develop an appreciation of human ability and acquire teaching/coaching skills; (b) persons with disabilities to improve sports skills and physical fitness; and (c) MSU students and faculty to conduct research on physical activity and disability.

-Children (aged 6 and older) and adults with disabilities are welcome to participate in the Sports Skills Program.
+Children (aged 6 and older) and adults with disabilities are welcome to participate in the Sports Skills Program (certain safety restrictions may apply).
 Please contact George Harnick if you have any questions in this regard.

 Fall semester sports offerings include swimming, soccer, basketball, volleyball, bowling, dance gymnastics/tumbling, and developmental sports activities.
 Spring semester sports offerings include swimming, basketball, softball/tee-ball, track, bowling, dance, gymnastics/tumbling, and developmental sports activities.
 Developmental sports activities focus on (a) object-control skills such as throwing, catching, kicking, bouncing, and striking; (b) locomotor skills such as running, jumping, hopping, skipping, galloping, and leaping; (c) rhythm and balance skills; and (d) low-organized games and sports.
 Participants receive individualized (usually one-on-one) coaching or instruction in the selected sports skills.